Skip to main content

 The Market Normality Indicator, the dashboard, and the Ideas page update overnight every weekday.
 Checking them daily makes sense if you want to know where current market conditions sit in historical context.
 Many members read the MNI when financial news has them spooked.

 The portfolio holdings only change four times a year, at the quarterly rebalances.
-Daily checking the holdings themselves is unnecessary; the rhythm we built is the Sunday Brief on Sunday evening for free members, and the Pro Weekly on Saturday morning for Pro.
+Daily checking the holdings themselves is unnecessary; the rhythm we built is the Sunday Edge on Sunday evening for free members, and the Inside Edge on Thursday morning for Pro.
 Those are designed to be the regular touch points.
 The rebalance alerts come when they come.

 What if the market crashes?

 The portfolios were built to survive crashes.
-The backtests span 2001 through today, which includes the dot-com bust, the 2008 financial crisis, the 2020 pandemic crash, and 2022.
+The backtests span 2001 through today, which includes the dot com bust, the 2008 financial crisis, the 2020 pandemic crash, and 2022.
 Max drawdowns are disclosed on every portfolio page so you know what the historical worst case looked like.
-When a crash actually starts, your job as a long-term member is to remember that drawdowns are normal.
+When a crash actually starts, your job as a long term member is to remember that drawdowns are normal.
 The MNI page exists to remind you of that with 75 years of history.
-The portfolios will rebalance on schedule, the Sunday Brief will keep coming, and the market will do what it does.
+The portfolios will rebalance on schedule, the Sunday Edge will keep coming, and the market will do what it does.

 Free vs Pro: what's actually different?

-Free members get every portfolio's full performance record (growth charts, year-by-year returns, methodology, philosophy, backtest stats), the Market Normality Indicator, the weekly Sunday Brief, every research paper we publish, and the Sector Alpha portfolio's actual ETF holdings.
-Pro members get the actual stock holdings for the diversified portfolios, the per-holding investment thesis, rebalance trade alerts, the Pro Weekly Brief on Saturday mornings, the Ideas page, and full access to historical research.
+Free members get every portfolio’s full performance record (growth charts, year by year returns, methodology, philosophy, backtest stats), the Market Normality Indicator, the weekly Sunday Edge, and every piece of research we publish.
+Pro members get the actual stock holdings for the diversified portfolios, the per holding investment thesis, rebalance trade alerts, the Inside Edge on Thursday mornings, the Ideas page, and full access to historical research.
 Pricing details and current promo offers are on the pricing page.

 What if I want to cancel?